tomjoht/tomjoht.github.io/_posts/2015/2015-12-29-trends-technical-writing-2016.md

 ---
-title: "My 2016 technical writing trends and predictions, or The ripple effects of API growth on technical writers"
+title: "My 2016 technical writing trends and predictions, or the ripple effects of API growth on technical writers"
 categories:
 - api-doc
 keywords: